Osborne Monday

-Osborne Monday (born 24 June 1985) is a Kenyan international footballer who plays for Tusker, as a midfielder.
+Osborne Monday (born 24 June 1985) is a Kenyan football coach and former player who is manager of Muranga Seal.

-Career
+Club career

-Born in Nairobi, Monday has played club football for Mathare United, Al-Shabab, Tusker, Azam and Sofapaka.
+Born in Nairobi, Monday played as a midfielder for Mathare United, Al-Shabab, Tusker, Azam, Sofapaka, Kariobangi Sharks, Posta Rangers and Kakamega Homeboyz.

+International career

-He made his international debut for Kenya in 2007.
+He made his international debut for Kenya in 2007, scoring once in 27 appearances.

+Coaching career

+As of January 2026 he was manager of Muranga Seal.